-Exelon and the Subsidiaries request authority to acquire, directly or indirectly, the equity securities of one or more corporations, trusts, partnerships or other entities created specifically for the purpose of facilitating the financing of the authorized and exempt activities (including exempt and authorized acquisitions) of Exelon and the Subsidiaries through the issuance of long-term debt, preferred securities or equity securities, to third parties and the transfer of the proceeds of such financings to Exelon or such Subsidiaries./26/ Exelon or a Subsidiary may, if required, guarantee or enter into support or expense agreements in respect of the obligations of any such Financing Subsidiaries.
+Exelon and the Subsidiaries request authority to acquire, directly or indirectly, the equity securities of one or more corporations, trusts, partnerships or other entities created specifically for the purpose of facilitating the financing of the authorized and exempt activities (including exempt and authorized acquisitions) of Exelon and the Subsidiaries through the issuance of long-term debt preferred securities or equity securities, to third parties and the transfer of the proceeds of such financings to Exelon or such Subsidiaries./22/ Exelon or a Subsidiary may, if required, guarantee or enter into support or expense agreements in respect of the obligations of any such Financing Subsidiaries.
 Subsidiaries may also provide guarantees and enter into support or expense agreements, if required, on behalf of such entities pursuant to Rules 45(b)(7) and 52, as applicable.
-Each of the Subsidiaries also requests authorization to enter into an expense agreement with its respective financing entity, pursuant to which it would agree to pay all expenses of such entity.
-Any amounts issued by such financing entities to third parties pursuant to this authorization will be included in the overall external financing limitation authorized herein for the immediate parent of such financing entity.
-However, the underlying intra-system mirror debt and parent guarantee shall not be so included./27/
+If the direct parent company of a Financing Subsidiary is authorized in this proceeding or any subsequent proceeding to issue long-term debt or preferred or equity securities, then the amount of such securities issued by that Financing Subsidiary would count against the limitation applicable to its parent for those securities.
+In such cases, however, the guarantee by the parent of that security issued by its Financing Subsidiary would not be counted against the limitations on Exelon Guarantees or Subsidiary Guarantees, as the case may be, set forth in Item I.E.5 below.
+In other cases, in which the parent company is not authorized herein or in a subsequent proceeding to issue similar types of securities, the amount of any guarantee not exempt pursuant to Rules 45(b)(7) and 52 that is entered into by the parent company with respect to securities issued by its Financing Subsidiary would be counted against

-/25/ The proposed terms and conditions of the Interest Rate Hedges and Anticipatory Hedges are substantially the same as the Commission has approved in other cases.
+/21/ The proposed terms and conditions of the Interest Rate Hedges and Anticipatory Hedges are substantially the same as the Commission has approved in other cases.
 See SCANA Corporation, Holding Co.
 Act Release No. 35-27135 (Feb.
 14, 2000); New Century Energies, Inc., et al., Holding Co.
 Act Release No. 35-27000 (April 7, 1999); and Ameren Corp., et al., Holding Co.
 Act Release No. 35-27053 (July 23, 1999).
 See note 8 above regarding risk management activities of Genco.

-/26/ One of the special purpose subsidiaries already in existence at PECO or Unicom, such as PECO-Energy Transition Trust or ComEd Transitional Funding Trust may be used for these purposes as well.
+/22/ One of the special purpose subsidiaries already in existence at PECO or Unicom, such as PECO-Energy Transition Trust or ComEd Transitional Funding Trust may be used for these purposes as well.